-Written by Christopher Gillespie of Find A Way Media
+By Chris Gillespie, founder of Find A Way Media

 5 tips to write better thought leadership content:

-3. Use the statement-example-analysis format.
+3. Use the statement-example-analysis format

-- What’s this about?
+- What’s this article all about, then?

-- What are the implications?
+- Oh wow.
+What are the implications?

 “What’s in it for me?” or “WIIFM,” for short, is what your customers are constantly thinking while they’re reading your article.
 If you’re not up-front and consistent about the value that you offer, you’ll lose them.
 But, be careful not to give it all away at once.
 You want to create some intrigue.